Lyne-Marie Bilodeau

 Introduction to Cross-Country Skiing:

 Lyne-Marie first got involved in cross-country skiing after deciding to follow her older brother into the sport.
-She immediately fell in love clipping into a pair of skis and the competition within the sport.
+She immediately fell in love with clipping into a pair of skis and the competition within the sport.
 After attending her first Para-Nordic ski camp with the National Team, Lyne-Marie met other athletes with a disability and felt right at home.
-These encouters motivated her to be a part of Team Canada.
+These encounters motivated her to be a part of Team Canada.

 Personal: